andre1050/html5-css3-banners/README.md

 [Live Demo](http://andretc.com/demos/banners/)

-Each banner is included in the index page as an iframe.
-Source code for each banner inside the `banners` folder.
+Each banner included in `\index.html` as an iframe.
+Source code for each banner inside the `\banners` folder.